This Yamaha soundbar saves space, but isn't the year's top value

 The issue here is simply the asking price.
 When you can get soundbars that sound as clear, have more modern features, and/or include an external subwoofer for the same price, it makes it hard to tell which niche the SR-B20A is hoping to carve out.

-Instead, we recommend the external subwoofer included in bars like Vizio’s V-Series soundbar for anyone who really wants meaty, palpable bass presence, or the more modern and useful features included in Yamaha’s own YAS-109, both of which run you nearly the same price.
+While the SR-B20A holds its own, we recommend aiming for the external subwoofer included in bars like Vizio’s V-Series soundbar for anyone who really wants meaty, palpable bass presence, or the more modern and useful features included in Yamaha’s own YAS-109, both of which run you nearly the same price.

 Meet the tester